cmerikson/Math76_FinalProject/final_report.md

 Between the two seeded segmentation approaches, the NDVI thresholding approach was able to achieve the lowest overall Root Mean Square Errors (RMSE), but only for specific failures.
 Across all sites, the NDVI thrsholding approach had an RSME of 0.007 square kilometers while the masking approach had and RMSE of 0.0002 square kilometers.
 Because of the higher general accuracy, remaining results are shown for the masking approach.

-##### Threshold Segmentation Comparison
+##### Python-Based Threshold Segmentation Comparison

-Between the two threshold segmentation approaches, the Automatic Threshold Segmentation approach was able to more consistently achieve accurate results; due to software limitations, we were unable to calculate RMSE to confirm this, and instead confirmed manually through independent review.
-Individually, it is evident that both threshold segmentation approaches are somewhat viable, as they are able to semi-accurately segment images chosen from the data at random.
+Between the two Python-based threshold segmentation approaches, the Automatic Threshold Segmentation approach was able to more consistently achieve accurate results; due to software limitations, we were unable to calculate RMSE to confirm this, and instead confirmed manually through independent review.
+Individually, it is evident that both Python-based threshold segmentation approaches are somewhat viable, as they are able to semi-accurately segment images chosen from the data at random.

 <figure>
     <center>
         <img src=Output/Fig5composite.png >
-        <figcaption><b>Figure 5</b>: Individual threshold segmentation of a randomly-selected image from the data.</figcaption>
+        <figcaption><b>Figure 5</b>: Individual Python-based threshold segmentation of a randomly-selected image from the data.</figcaption>
     </center>
 </figure>

-Notably, however, the threshold segmentation methods vary in their efficacy across timecourse data.
+Notably, however, the Python-based threshold segmentation methods vary in their efficacy across timecourse data.
 It is still evident that these methods are somewhat accurate, as both methods (but most especially Automatic Threshold Segmentation) are able to capture the seasonal changes in slump each year.
 This is evidenced by the plotting of slump size (in pixels) for each set of data/images over time: there is a distinct spike in the size every mid-year/summer and a dip every year-end/winter, likely due to snow coverage (discussed elsewhere in this writeup).
 General trends of increase and decrease in slump are also somewhat visible, but are more difficult to objectively quantify due to the variability of the data.
 This is compounded by the clear presence of large irregular spikes in the data, indicating outliers (likely due to image quality).

 <figure>
     <center>
         <img src=Output/Fig6composite.png >
-        <figcaption><b>Figure 6</b>: Changes in slump size over time, visualized by both threshold segmentation methods.</figcaption>
+        <figcaption><b>Figure 6</b>: Changes in slump size over time, visualized by both Python-based threshold segmentation methods.</figcaption>
     </center>
 </figure>